 You can apply a layout template to be used on a specific page.

-To do that, open the page or post with the Frontend editor and navigate to page settings.
+To do that, open the page or post with the Frontend editor and navigate to page options.
 Make sure you have the page layout set to "Default".

 Choose your layout template from the dropdown menu.
 The layout will be applied automatically.